YifanBu/YifanBu.github.io/_pages/blog.md

 ---
 layout: archive
 permalink: /blog/
-title: "Some of My Blogs "
+title: "Some of My Blogs: "
 author_profile: true
+Classes: wide
 ---

 ## How JavaScript Works Under the Hood